The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

 \subsubsection{The MFS limit of one-loop, bubble diagrams}

-Consider a one-loop bubble diagram, as depicted in Figure \ref{generalGSESB}, and described by the following expression:
+Consider the one-loop bubble diagram in Figure \ref{generalGSESB}, which is described by the following expression:

 The diagram is regulated using dimensional regularization \cite{Senatore:2009cf,Ballesteros:2024qqx,Lee:2023jby,Bhowmick:2024kld}.
-For consistency with dim. reg., the mode functions associated with both the external and internal lines have to be analytically continued to $d$ dimensions, though in this case continuing the bulk-to-boundary propagators to general dimensions is inconsequential.
-Additionally, the renormalization scale $\mu$ is introduced to adjust the dimensionality of the loop integral.
+For consistency with dim. reg., the mode functions associated with both the external and internal lines have to be continued to $d$ dimensions, though in this case continuing the bulk-to-boundary propagators to general dimensions is inconsequential.
+Additionally, the renormalization scale $\mu$ is included to adjust the dimension of the loop integral.